Liverpool are preparing for the return of fans to Anfield, beginning with their Premier League fixture against Sheffield United on October 24.

 The number of fans expected to be present for Liverpool’s game against Sheffield United is 12,500 with all four stands set to be opened.

-Brighton & Hove Albion’s friendly against Chelsea on August 29 had 2,500 supporters present at the Amex Stadium.
+Brighton and Hove Albion’s friendly against Chelsea on August 29 had 2,500 supporters present at the Amex Stadium.
 Following the game, Premier League CEO Richard Masters praised Brighton for their safety precautions in the trial of getting fans back in stadiums.

 "Brighton and Hove Albion did a fantastic job at their test event for the return of supporters and it was great to see fans in a Premier League stadium for the first time since March," Masters said.